How to Buy Camping Gear for Cheap

 I’ve been lucky to have a cohort in my adventures, my best bud, Alexis (Flex).
 Flex and I split some of the camping gear duties, which makes it much more affordable.
 When Flex can’t come with me, I just borrow what I need (or make do without).
 Start a “gear circle” with some like-minded homeys—you each buy a few things and go together, or borrow from each other.

 Google search “camping rentals (your city)” and poke around.
 Universities often have great rental programs run out of their recreation centers.
 Some REIs rent gear, as do other private outdoor gear retailers.
-Outdoor institutes are another good place to check.
+Outdoor institutes are another good place to check, as are hostels.
 I’ve never used it, but Lowergear is an online rental company, kind of like the Rent the Runway of camping gear.

 If you are a family or know of a family that is struggling to get outdoors because of the cost of acquiring camping gear, nonprofits like Outdoors Empowered offer free rental libraries and training programs for kids and teens.

 If you wait until two weeks before you go camping to buy your gear, you’re guaranteed to pay full price for everything.
 Just as it works for every single thing in the history of time (overdue bills, dresses for formal events, etc.), you will have to throw money at the problem if you wait until too late to get your shit together.

 Start pluckin’ up one or two good finds up per month, especially during off-season months.
 Without further ado:

 I bought all of my gear between REI Garage Sales and Craigslist, but those aren’t your only options.